 Are servers protected using industry hardening practices?
 Are the practices documented?

 Security services are utilized regularly to provide system security audits.
-Clients can also contact us to conduct penetration testing as desired to meet their requirements.

 Is there active vendor patch management for all operating systems, network devices and applications?